BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 The following features are purely optional and only recommended for users already familiar with the basic funtionality of oxrmc.

 ### Saving and reloading the cor location
-This feeature is relevant for [using a virtual tracker](#using-a-virtual-tracker) only.
+**This feature is relevant for [using a virtual tracker](#using-a-virtual-tracker) only!**
 Once you're satisfied with the current setting, the current position and orientation of the cor can be saved to the (global = `ctrl + shift + s` or app-specific = `ctrl + shift + a`) config file.
 You can subsequently set the config key `load_ref_pose_from_file` to `1`.
 This causes the cor position and orientation to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
 Applications using OpenComposite usually operate in a different VR play-space than titles supporting native OpenXR.
 That's why cor position needs to be saved once for all native games and once for all games using OpenComposite.
 **Note that this functionality may not work with all HMD vendors.
 Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**

+### Input stabilizer
+**This feature is considered experimental and may cause undefined behaviour!**
+In 'normal' operation mode the reference tracker pose is requested only once per frame.
+Enabling the input stabilizer feature increases the temporal resolution to approximately 600 samplesa per second, optimizing the ability to filter out noise from the input signal.
+- ideally, the input stabilizer optimizes the ratio low pass filtering and latency, but may also negatively impact overall application performance (in particular when using a physical tracker).
+- the input stabilizer filter can either be used to replace the classic filtering or act as an additional preprocessing stage.
+However the 'normal' filters still operate on a per frame basis so using the stabilizer filtering is expected to yield preferable results.
+- filter intensity can be modified on a per-dof basis by modifying the corresponding factors in config file
+  - the orientation of the dofs for individual factors depends on hmd pose on calibration
+  - the resulting product `strength * dof-factor` is internally clamped to values between 0.0 (no filtering) and 1.0 (maximal attenuation)

 ### Pose modifier
-**This feature is considered experimental and may cause conficts with other oxrmc funtionality!**
+**This feature is considered experimental and may conflict with other oxrmc functionality!**
 If you don't want the motion compensation effect to reflect the movement of the reference tracker exactly one to one, you can use this feature to increase or decrease it on one or more degrees of freedom.
 This is done under following constraints:
 - the orientation (which way is forward?) is based on:
   - physical tracker (`controller` or `vive`): forward vector of the hmd (orthogonal to gravity vector) in the moment of tracker calibration